Many of our parks hibernate through the winter, but for others, the fun’s just getting started!

 Cheer on the racers and learn about their incredible sport!
 Races start around 9:00 am and finish around 3:00 pm.

-Breakfast and lunch will be available for purchase from the Friends of MacGregor Point – come support your Friends!
+Lunch will be available for purchase from the Friends of MacGregor Point – come support your Friends!

 Please leave your pets at home.